-All site accesses, from the edge of the existing bitumen to the property boundary, shall be constructed to a residential standard in accordance with Schedule 6.2.1 - Standard Drawing in Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.
+9. All existing and proposed site accesses, from the edge of the existing bitumen to the property boundary, shall be constructed or upgraded to a residential standard in accordance with Schedule 6.2.1 - Standard Drawing in Schedule 6.2 - Planning Scheme Policy 1 - Land Development Standards of the Goondiwindi Region Planning Scheme 2018 or to other relevant engineering standards to the satisfaction of and at no cost to Council.

-Crossovers shall be either constructed or bonded prior to the commencement of the use.
+Crossovers shall be either constructed or bonded prior to the submission to Council of the Plan of Survey.

-The developer shall contact Council's engineering Department to ensure the correct specifications are obtained for all civil works prior to commencement of any works onsite.
+The applicant shall contact Council's Department of Engineering to ensure the correct specifications are obtained for all civil works prior to commencement of any works onsite.

-A qualified Council Officer may inspect construction works at the request of the developer to ensure compliance with this condition.
+A qualified Council Officer may inspect construction works at the request of the developer to ensure compliance with this condition."